Smhomam/Assignment-1/README.md

-# Assignment-1
+# Assignments
-It is the file for day1 assignment.Python workshop
+It is the folder for all assignments of .Python workshop